Removable Appliances in Orthodontics

 Retainers: Used after braces are removed to hold teeth in their new positions.
 You must wear your retainer as prescribed to prevent regression of your treatment.
 See our tips and instructions for home care for retainers.

-Care Of Appliances
+Taking Care of Removable Appliances

 As with retainers, all orthodontic appliances should be worn as prescribed.
 They should be cleaned with toothpaste once a day, and if removed for eating or sports, they should be placed in their container, never in a pocket or napkin where they may be broken or thrown away.

-Pain And Soreness
+Pain And Soreness Caused by Removable Appliances

 It is normal for new or recently adjusted appliances to cause soreness or a slight alteration of speech for a few days following your appointment.
 If you experience a sore spot on the gums, however, please call our office so that we can make an appropriate adjustment.